benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/7-Events/_index.en.md

 ![Drag UpdateItem to designer](../images/se-mod1-wait16.png)

 6. Connect the *Barista timeout* pass state to the *Emit - error timeout* state.
-Choose the *Barista timeout* state to open the the attribute panel on the right.
+Choose the *Barista timeout* state to open the attribute panel on the right.
 In the *Configuration* tab, change *Next state* to *Emit - error timeout*.

 ![Drag UpdateItem to designer](../images/se-mod1-wait17.png)